haghard/TrendBarRingBuffer/README.md

 TrendBarRingBuffer
 ==================

-TrendBarRingBuffer based in ideas from CoalescingRingBuffer
+TrendBarRingBuffer based on ideas from CoalescingRingBuffer